holdmypotion/shopping-assistant/PR.md

 ## 🛍️ Project Overview

 This is a sophisticated **Shopping Assistant** built using [LangGraph](https://github.com/langchain-ai/langgraph), a framework for building stateful, multi-agent conversational AI applications.
-The assistant helps users find products by analyzing images, gathering preferences, and searching through a product database using a coordinated multi-agent approach.
+The assistant helps users find products by analyzing images, gathering preferences through conversation, and searching through a product database using a streamlined multi-agent approach.

 ## 🏗️ Architecture

-The application implements a **multi-agent orchestration pattern** with the following specialized agents:
+The application implements a **streamlined multi-agent orchestration pattern** with the following specialized agents:

 ### Core Agents

-1. **Supervisor** (`supervisor.py`) - The orchestrator that routes between agents based on user input and application state
+1. **Supervisor** (`supervisor.py`) - The orchestrator that routes between agents based on user input type
 2. **Image Analyser** (`image_analyser.py`) - Processes product images to extract visual attributes
-3. **Info Gatherer** (`info_gatherer.py`) - Extracts product preferences from conversational text
-4. **Info Prober** (`info_prober.py`) - Generates targeted questions to gather missing information
-5. **Product Search** (`product_search.py`) - Searches the product database using collected criteria
+3. **Product Search** (`product_search.py`) - Handles conversational interaction and intelligent product searching

 ### Workflow